COVID-19 Frequently Asked Questions

-Prevent the spread of COVID-19 by staying home and only going out for essential items if possible.
-If you are an essential employee, be sure to wear your mask, wash your hands regularly for at least 20 seconds or use hand sanitizer regularly.
-Avoid touching your face at all times.
-Clean surfaces regularly with a disinfecting spray or wipe.
+Prevent the spread of COVID-19 by avoiding crowded indoor events, and staying home if you are sick.
+Wear your mask in enclosed situations like public transportation, and wash your hands regularly for at least 20 seconds or use hand sanitizer regularly.
+Avoid touching your face or adjusting your mask.
+Clean high-touch surfaces regularly with a disinfecting spray or wipe.
 Cough or sneeze into your elbow.
-Stay home when you are sick.

 Wearing a mask is required at all Beebe care sites.
 Wearing a mask is important because it protects yourself and others in the community.
 Wearing a mask prevents air-borne particles from directly entering your mouth or nose.
 It also reminds you not to touch your face.
-Studies show wearing a mask, even a cloth mask, helps prevent the spread of viruses.
+Studies show wearing a mask helps prevent the spread of viruses.